eclipse-openj9/openj9/test/docs/OpenJ9TestUserGuide.md

 If a test is disabled using `<disabled>` tag in playlist.xml, it can be executed by specifying the test target or adding `disabled` in front of its top-level test target.

 ```
-        make _testA    // testA has <disabled> tag in playlist.xml
+        make _disabled.testA    // testA has <disabled> tag in playlist.xml
         make _disabled.sanity.functional
         make _disabled.extended
 ```